Wichita toddler recovers after stray dog attack, mother thankful for animal controls quick response

 WICHITA, Kan.
 (KSNW) – A Wichita toddler recovering from a vicious stray dog and his mother said the family is thankful for the care and services by animal control.

-Erin MacGuire and her 2-year-old son Otto were on a morning walk in their neighborhood when one of the mother’s worst nightmares came true.
+Erin Maguire and her 2-year-old son Otto were on a morning walk in their neighborhood when one of the mother’s worst nightmares came true.
 A stray dog attacked her child.

 The two were walking less than a block from their home, near some small businesses.
 The dog leaped at Otto, who was only a few steps ahead of his mother.
 “I screamed, and fortunately the dog let go.
 I was able to grab my son and run back to the house.” the mother said.